![]() |

 William Stukeley

-Born: Holbeach, Lincolnshire
+Born: Holbeach, Lincolnshire.

 Stukeley gave modern archaeologists the first written understanding of the true use of Stonehenge when he plotted key points of reference indicating the summer and winter solstice, as well as other key markers.